 - Easy integration with existing business intelligence solutions such as Oracle BI Publisher, SAS, Power BI, Sap, and any other system providing remote SQL access

-MaxAPEX’s Oracle APEX Cloud Hosting Service is fully managed allowing you to focus on your business rather than your hosting environment, Our DedicatedDB have complete control when you need it.
+MaxAPEX’s Oracle APEX Cloud Hosting Service is fully managed allowing you to focus on your business rather than your hosting environment, Our DedicatedDB has complete control when you need it.

 You don’t have to take our word for it.
 Have a look at some of the leading success stories https://apex.oracle.com/pls/apex/f?p=411:11